Coronation of the Byzantine emperor: Late period, 13th–15th centuries

 This period is characterized by the addition of the unction of the new emperor.
-This was a feature of coronation rituals in Western Europe from the 7th century, but is not explicitly recorded in Byzantine sources until after 1204, resulting in considerable scholarly debate as to its origins.
+This was a feature of coronation rituals in Western Europe from the 7th century, but is not explicitly recorded in Byzantine sources until after 1204.
 Another feature of the period was the revival of the ancient practice of raising the emperor on a shield as part of the ceremony.
 First mentioned under Theodore I's grandson, Theodore II Laskaris (r.
 1254–1258), it is likely that it had been revived already by Theodore I. The practice was institutionalized for all subsequent coronations, with the new emperor—sitting, rather than standing, on the shield—being raised on a shield held by the patriarch and other dignitaries before he entered the Hagia Sophia to be anointed and crowned.
 Under the Empire of Nicaea, co-emperors were not crowned, but this was resumed by the Palaiologos dynasty.

 Chapter VII of Pseudo-Kodinos' work provides a full description of the Palaiologan-era coronation ritual.
 A less detailed description is also included in the History (I.41) of John VI Kantakouzenos, while the De Sacro Templo of Symeon of Thessalonica discusses the religious elements of the ceremony from a theological point of view.
 Unlike for the middle Byzantine period, no source survives for the actual prayers and hymns used during the ceremony, but it can be assumed that the prayers at least had not changed much from the previous era.

 According to Pseudo-Kodinos, the person to be crowned spent the night prior to the coronation at the Great Palace, along with his familiars and the court dignitaries.
 This is exceptional, since the Great Palace at the time was no longer the main residence of the emperors, which had moved to the Palace of Blachernae in the northwestern corner of the city in the late 11th century; the Great Palace does not otherwise figure among the ceremonies in Pseudo-Kodinos' work.
 At dawn on the next day, the imperial relatives, aristocracy, and officials assembled at the Augustaion, the square between the Great Palace and the Hagia Sophia, along with the populace of Constantinople and the army.